Etale cohomology of diamonds: The pro- etale and v-topology

 We warn the reader that if the final object of $T$ is not quasiseparated (as in the case for (sheaves on) $\Perfd$), it is not equivalent to say that $X$ is quasicompact (or quasiseparated) and to say that the map $X\to\ast$ is quasicompact (or quasiseparated).
 It is true that $X$ quasiseparated implies $X\to\ast$ is quasiseparated, and that $X\to\ast$ being quasicompact implies that $X$ is quasicompact.
 Indeed, the former follows from our assumption that $T$ is algebraic by SGA 4 VI Proposition 2.2, and the latter follows from SGA 4 VI Proposition 1.3, by choosing any quasicompact object $Y\in T$, and the corresponding cover $X\times Y\to X$, where $X\times Y$ is quasicompact if $X\to \ast$ is.

-\begin{proposition} The topoi of sheaves on $\Perfd$ for either the (big) pro-\'etale or v-topology, and the topos of sheaves on $X_\proet$ for a perfectoid space $X$, are algebraic.
+\begin{proposition} The categories of small sheaves on $\Perfd$ for either the (big) pro-\'etale or v-topology, and the category of small sheaves on $X_\proet$ for a perfectoid space $X$, are algebraic.
 A basis of qcqs objects stable under fibre products is in all cases given by affinoid perfectoid spaces.
 Moreover, a perfectoid space $X$ is quasicompact resp.~quasiseparated in any of these settings if and only if $|X|$ is quasicompact resp.~quasiseparated. \end{proposition}

 \begin{proof} Left to the reader. \end{proof}

 \begin{convention} Further below, we will sometimes ask that a map $f: Y^\prime\to Y$ of stacks on some topos $T$ is quasiseparated.
 Following the convention of \cite[Tag 04YW]{StacksProject}, we define this to mean that $\Delta_f: Y^\prime\to Y^\prime\times_Y Y^\prime$ is quasicompact \emph{and quasiseparated}, where the latter condition is not automatic for stacks (as the diagonal need not be injective). \end{convention}